Jiian/options-mlfinetune-backtest/README.md

 ## Limitations
 1. It is clear that the hypothetical entry sizes intended are large compared to the market liquidity.
 In this project, I have assumed that the complete position can be entered at the same price.
 While a more practical approach may be to break the entry down - and enter at several strikes.

+## Further Improvement/Investigation

+### Analyses
+1. Entry time of the day.
+2. Performance of best model in the past month vs current month.

+### Implementation
+1. Consider slippage and implementation of entry at multiple strikes.
+2. Refine exit strategy.